 "We're just tired of these hate groups coming to our school," player Breein Tyree told reporters after the game.

-Two groups marched to a Confederate monument on the Oxford, Mississippi, campus — only a few hundred feet from the game — to encourage the preservation of the symbol that has stood for more than 100 years.
+to a Confederate monument on the Oxford, Mississippi, campus — only a few hundred feet from the game — to encourage the preservation of the symbol that has stood for more than 100 years.
+Mississippi basketball players take a knee during the national anthem before a game against Georgia on Saturday.
+Nathanael Gabler / The Oxford Eagle via AP

 The demonstration was scheduled to last four hours Saturday afternoon.
 On Friday, protesters demanded the removal of all Confederate monuments from the Ole Miss Circle on campus.